The Best Weight Lifting Exercises for Basketball: Get an Edge on the Court!

 Squats are one of the best exercises for building strength in your lower body which is important when playing basketball.
-Stronger legs can help you jump higher, run faster, change direction quickly on defense or offense, move laterally more efficiently while defending against dribble penetration or attacking off-ball screens.
-Additionally squats also work your core muscles which helps with overall balance and stability on court.
+Stronger legs can help you jump higher, run faster, change direction quickly on defense or offense, and move laterally more efficiently while defending against dribble penetration or attacking off-ball screens.
+Additionally, squats also work your core muscles which helps with overall balance and stability on the court.

-Start by standing, feet wider than shoulders' width, toes out at 10-15 degrees; then thrust hips back as if to sit in a chair while keeping chest up and head looking forward throughout movement until parallel depth (thighs level with ground); press through heels to ascend without locking knees.
-Then push your hips back as if sitting down into a chair while keeping your chest up and head looking forward throughout the movement until you reach parallel depth (thighs should be parallel to ground).
-Push through heels to return back up into starting position without locking knees at top of movement.
-Make sure that during this entire motion you keep weight distributed evenly across both feet throughout entire range of motion so there’s no shifting side-to-side or front-to-back during reps.
+Start by standing, feet wider than shoulders' width, toes out at 10-15 degrees; then thrust hips back as if to sit in a chair while keeping chest up and head looking forward throughout movement until parallel depth (thighs level with the ground); press through heels to ascend without locking knees.
+Then push your hips back as if sitting down into a chair while keeping your chest up and head looking forward throughout the movement until you reach parallel depth (thighs should be parallel to the ground).
+Push through heels to return back up into starting position without locking your knees at the top of the movement.
+Make sure that during this entire motion, you keep weight distributed evenly across both feet throughout the entire range of motion so there’s no shifting side-to-side or front-to-back during reps.

 Squats are an essential exercise for basketball players, as they help build strength and power in the lower body.
 They can be performed with different variations to target specific muscles, making them highly versatile.
 Now let's take a look at deadlifts and how they can benefit basketball players.